maltebucksch/maltebucksch.github.io/_pages/speaking.md

 Some talks and workshops I've held are listed below:

+## 2022: VDE - Agile development of medical device software (MDR)

+Software/apps that qualify as a medical device according to the Medical Device Regulation and is, therefore, regulated, needs to be built inside the scope of a Quality Management System.
+There are lots of norms like ISO 13485, IEC 62304, ISO 14971 and IEC 62366 that define how this should work.
+However, there is very little guidance on how to merge requirements of these norms with an agile development approach.
+Together with Alex (Regulatory Affairs Manager at QuickBird Medical), I gave a presentation of how this can look like in practice.
+The presentation was part of a seminar by the VDE, Europe’s largest technical-scientific association.

 ## 2022: UnternehmerTUM - How to successfully build and list a reimbursable Digital Health App (DiGA)
 Getting a medical app reimbursed by health insurance used to be a very hard and long-winded endeavor.
 Most start-ups ran out of money before they even hit the market.
 In 2019, Germany did what no other country has done before: establishing a standardized fast-track for getting digital health applications into the reimbursement system of health insurances.
 In this talk, I gave an overview of how to build a Software as a Medical Device (SaMD) and especially a DIGA that gets listed in the official DiGA-directory.